ONLC-Classes/XTBI10---Tableau-Desktop-Level-1/TableauForBeginners_InstructorReadMeFile.md

 **Exercises:**

-**Pages 45 --61 -- Before you let the students loose on these pages, you should teach and demo everything on them quickly.
+**Pages 45-61 -- Before you let the students loose on these pages, you should teach and demo everything on them quickly.
 Then let them go.
-They will enjoy the labs and learn A LOT from this easy but helpful set of exercises. -- **
+They will enjoy the labs and learn A LOT from this easy but helpful set of exercises. --**

 **\*\*It is best to have them start in one workbook (the first being "Data Transformation" and have them do all the exercises in this same workbook, adding worksheets and data sources as needed.
-The reason is that the only files they have in the workbook file are done already. **
+The reason is that the only files they have in the workbook file are done already.**

 **Transforming data in the Sample-Superstore data source -- The students will create two hierarchies (one regarding "location" and one regarding "Products".
 They also learn how to create a folder and aliases to customize their "Data Pane"**

-**Glitch --** Page 46 -- they tell the students how to make a folder and what should be in it, but students will need to drag the Customer Name field into the new folder.
+**Glitch** -- Page 46 -- They tell the students how to make a folder and what should be in it, but students will need to drag the Customer Name field into the new folder.

-**Glitch** -- Page 47, add the words "click Extract" after the last direction on Step \#8.
+**Glitch** -- Page 47 -- Add the words "click Extract" after the last direction on Step \#8.
 Also the lab tells the students to look in data source folder for their new .tde.
 This will be in the same location they saved their last datasource.